AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Check contract
 ^^^^^^^^^^^^^^

-The SPARK 2005 `check` annotation is replaced by `pragma assert` in |SPARK|.
-This annotation adds a new hypothesis to the list of existing hypotheses.
+The SPARK 2005 `check` annotation is replaced by `pragma assert` in
+|SPARK|.
+This annotation generates a verification condition to prove
+the checked expression and adds the expression as a new hypothesis to the list of existing hypotheses.

 Specification for Check annotation in SPARK 2005: